 Well-being of Future Generations (Wales) Act

 The Welsh government has implemented an innovative, beyond-silo approach, to the formulation, implementation and monitoring of sustainable public policy-making, as well as its continued development.
-This framework is a highly transferable model that regional, national and international governments and institutions can adapt, implement and utilise in securing future-justice for current and future generations.
+This framework is a highly transferable model that regional, national and international governments and institutions can adopt, implement and utilise in securing future justice for current and future generations.

 - The Act identifies 7 well-being goals and five ways of working to achieve those goals in order to improve the well-being of people in Wales in accordance with the sustainable development principle.

 - The Act introduces national indicators that measure the difference being made to well-being with the aim to move beyond GDP.

-These 3 pieces of legislation are to work in a synchronised manner to ensure that all Welsh authorities have the required understanding of what their communities need, the natural resources at their disposal and the local public bodies in place to fulfill Wales’ sustainable development objectives.
+These pieces of legislation and policies work in a synchronised manner to ensure that all Welsh authorities have the required understanding of what their communities need, the natural resources at their disposal and the local public bodies in place to fulfill Wales’ sustainable development objectives.

 The Act also establishes a Future Generations Commissioner to act as an ombudsperson for future generations.
-Due to the independent nature of the role, the Commissioner will operate as a guardian for future-justice, as well as provide ongoing operational support for local public bodies.
-This support can range from advice, recommendations, and research commissions as well as carrying out reviews.
-The Commissioner’s role will be supported by an expert advisory panel which includes other Welsh Commissioners, the Chief Medical Officer for Wales, a representative of ‘Natural Resources Wales’ and Welsh business.
+Due to the independent nature of the role, the Commissioner operates as a guardian for future justice, and provides ongoing operational support for local public bodies.
+This support ranges from advice, recommendations, and research commissions as well as carrying out reviews.
+The Commissioner’s role is supported by an expert advisory panel which includes other Welsh Commissioners, the Chief Medical Officer for Wales, a representative of ‘Natural Resources Wales, and Welsh business.

 In order to assess progress, the Act mandates Welsh Ministers to create an ongoing set of new national indicators.
-These alternative indicators will move beyond GDP towards an ongoing holistic measurement and understanding of Wales’ progression.
+These alternative indicators move beyond GDP towards an ongoing holistic measurement and understanding of Wales’ progression.
 More detailed information about the current national indicators can be found here.

-The creation of the Well-being of Future Generations Act has taken years of formulation, preparation and engagement from a range of stakeholders.
-This includes grass-roots citizenry inclusion, NGOs, academics, regional government and other civil society actors.
+The creation of the Well-being of Future Generations Act took years of formulation, preparation, and engagement from a range of stakeholders.
+This includes grass-roots citizenry inclusion, NGOs, academics, regional government, and other civil society actors.

 - The Well-being of Future Generations (Wales) Act, works in coordination with both the Environment (Wales) Act and Planning (Wales) Act, in promoting the sustainable use, management and development of Welsh natural resources.